Global19-atlassian-net/targeted-phasing-consensus/README.md

 ![Visualizing phasing in IGV](images/HLA-DQA1-phased-pacbio-reads.png)

-# targeted-sequel-phasing.sh - SEQUEL and SMRT Link >4.0
+# targeted-sequel-phasing.sh - Sequel and SMRT Link >4.0
 -------------------------

 The ``targeted-sequel-phasing.sh`` script phases, aligns, and generates phased consensus sequences for CCS reads in a given region of interest.